Ashish-Ghoshal/dungeon-gpt-stremlit/README.md

 ### App Running State 🏃‍♀️

-#
+##

 Your Streamlit app will **keep running 24/7** on Streamlit Cloud by default.
 This is one of the benefits of using a platform like Streamlit Cloud – it handles the server infrastructure for you.
 For a personal project on the free tier, it consumes minimal resources when idle and does not typically incur charges.

 ### Shutting Down or Restarting 🛑

-#
+##

 You typically **do not need to explicitly shut down** your app for cost reasons on the free tier.
+Your app will operate within the generous free quotas of Streamlit Cloud and Google Cloud (Gemini API, Firestore), and thus is highly unlikely to incur any charges.

 However, if you ever needed to, or wanted to manually restart:

 1.  **Log in to Streamlit Cloud:** Go to [share.streamlit.io](https://share.streamlit.io/ "null") and navigate to "My apps".